sandboxorg/geteventstore.com/_posts/2013-02-20-getting-started-part-2-implementing-the-commondomain-repository-interface.md

 As expected, we need a reference to an `EventStoreConnection` which is provided as part of the Event Store Client API.
 The more interesting dependency is the `aggregateIdToStreamName` Func, which is responsible for taking the CLR Type of the aggregate and the Guid used to identify it, and producing a stream name.

-Stream names in the Event Store are strings, and we have the convention which can be used whereby stream names of the format `<strong>category</strong><em>-rest</em>` use the prefix before the hyphen as the event category.
-This can be useful later when using projections (Greg will be covering using them in his <a title="Greg’s blog series on projections" href="http://geteventstore.com/blog/20130212/projections-1-theory/" target="_blank">blog series on projections</a>).
+Stream names in the Event Store are strings, and we have the convention which can be used whereby stream names of the format `category-rest` use the prefix before the hyphen as the event category.
+This can be useful later when using projections (Greg will be covering using them in his [blog series on projections](/blog/20130212/projections-1-theory)).

 Because the category name is used from JavaScript, the default implementation of `aggregateIdToStreamName` converts the name to camel case - so an aggregate of type MyTestAggregate with an ID of `ffe312b9-624a-4a2a-9665-e9ae27dd1d7d` ends up with the stream name `myTestAggregate-ffe312b9-624a-4a2a-9665-e9ae27dd1d7d`.